K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 2. Register security group by clicking ①"Register Security Group". <br>
 ![securitygroups02]

-3. Enter Name(required), staging default(required), running default(required) at the security registering pop up tab and select checkbox.
+3. Enter Name(required), staging default(required), running default(required) at the security registering tab and select checkbox.
 At the pop tabs input box, enter description, rules(required), log, port, and protocol.
 Click ① "+" to add tabs.
 To delete tabs, click ② "Delete Tab" button.<br>
 ![securitygroups03]

-4. 시큐리티 그룹 등록 팝업에서 ①"파일 내보내기" 버튼을 클릭하여 시큐리트 그룹 정보를 ②.txt 파일로 확인 할 수 있다.
+4. Click ①"Export File" button from the security registering tab to check the information of security group as ②.txt file.
 ![securitygroups04]

-5. 시큐리티 그룹 등록 팝업에서 ①"파일 불러오기" 버튼을 클릭하여 시큐리트 그룹 정보를 ②.txt 파일로 확인 할 수 있다. 불러온 파일은 추가 된 새 탭에서 확인 할 수 있다.
+5. Security group informations can be checked as ②.txt file by clicking ①"Open File" at the security group regisering tab.
+The imported file will be opened at a new tab.
 ![securitygroups05]

-6. 시큐리티 그룹 등록 팝업에서 ①"org"를 클릭한다. ②"space"를 클릭한다. ③"등록" 버튼을 클릭하여 org,space 를 등록한다.
+6. Click ①"org" from the secrurity group register pop up.
+Click ②"space".
+Register org and space by clicking ③"Register" button.
 ![securitygroups06]

-7. 시큐리티 그룹 등록 팝업에서 ①"삭제" 버튼을 클릭하여 org,space 를 삭제한다. ②"등록 "버튼을 클릭하여 시큐리티 그룹 정보를 저장한다.
+7. Click ①"Delete" button from the security group register pop up to delete org and space.
+Save the group information by clicking ②"Register".
 ![securitygroups07]

-8. 수정 할 시큐리티 그룹을 선택한다. 시큐리티 그룹 상세 팝업에서 ①"수정" 버튼을 클릭하여 시큐리티 그룹을 수정한다.<br>
+8. Select the security group to modify.
+Click ①"Modify" from the group details pop up to modify security group.<br>
 ![securitygroups08]

-9. 삭제 할 시큐리티 그룹을 선택한다. 시큐리티 그룹 상세 팝업에서 ①"삭제" 버튼을 클릭하여 시큐리티 그룹을 삭제한다.<br>
+9. Select a security group to delete.
+Complete deleting the security group by clicking ①"Delete" button from the details pop up.<br>
 ![securitygroups09]